ExpressionEngine/ExpressionEngine-User-Guide/source/modules/channel/channel_entries.rst

 In the above example, three entries would be displayed, in the order: 1, 7, and then 3.

-**Note:** Using this parameter will automatically constrain the entries tag to the entry id's you specify, effectively setting the `entry_id=`_ parameter to the same id's given to the fixed_order= parameter.
+.. note:: Using this parameter will automatically constrain the entries
+	tag to the entry id's you specify, effectively setting the `entry_id=`_ parameter to the same id's given to the ``fixed_order=`` parameter.

 group\_id=
 ----------